saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/configuration.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 The minidump format is the standard crash format for Windows.
-With the help of open-source libraries such as [Breakpad](https://chromium.googlesource.com/breakpad/breakpad/) or [Crashpad](https://chromium.googlesource.com/crashpad/crashpad/), it is possible to generate crash reports in the minidump format for Mac OS, Android, and iOS.
+With the help of open source libraries such as [Breakpad](https://chromium.googlesource.com/breakpad/breakpad/) or [Crashpad](https://chromium.googlesource.com/crashpad/crashpad/), it is possible to generate crash reports in the minidump format for Mac OS, Android, and iOS.

 This article indexes the mechanisms to integrate minidump submission into your Backtrace instance.